JooNiv/QCut/README.md

 powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"
 ```

 Note: for drawing circuits you might have to install pylatexenc.
-This can also be done with pip.
+This can also be done with uv.

 ```bash
 uv pip install pylatexenc